First Yatsenyuk government

 The first government headed by Arseniy Yatsenyuk was created in Ukraine on 27 February 2014 in the aftermath of the Revolution of Dignity.
-The cabinet was formed as a coalition of the Batkivschyna, UDAR and Svoboda political parties, the Economic Development and Sovereign European Ukraine parliamentary factions, and a number of unaffiliated MPs.
+The cabinet was formed as a coalition of the Batkivschyna, UDAR and Svoboda political parties, the Economic Development and Sovereign European Ukraine parliamentary factions, and several unaffiliated MPs.
 On 24 July 2014, UDAR, Svoboda and 19 independent MPs exited the coalition to pave the way for the early parliamentary elections of late October 2014.
 Prime Minister Yatsenyuk announced his resignation the same day, but the Verkhovna Rada declined his resignation on 31 July 2014.

 After the 26 October 2014 Ukrainian parliamentary election, the second Yatsenyuk government was formed.

 Creation

-The Yatsenyuk government took office in the wake of the anti-government Euromaidan protests that began in 2013 and culminated in the 21 February 2014 dismissal of President Viktor Yanukovych.
+The Yatsenyuk government took office in the wake of the anti-government Euromaidan protests that began in 2013 and culminated in the 22 February 2014 dismissal of President Viktor Yanukovych.
 The government was first presented at Kyiv's main Euromaidan protest camp at Maidan Nezalezhnosti on 26 February 2014.
-The government was then voted on by the Verkhovna Rada on 27 February 2014.
+The Verkhovna Rada then voted on the government on 27 February 2014.
 There were no government posts for the UDAR party, led by one of the Euromaidan leaders, Vitali Klitschko.
 UDAR declined offers to participate in the new government.